-- It starts at $10 and its top-tier plan is cheaper than Netflix’s top tier plan
+- It starts at just $10 per month and its top-tier plan is cheaper than Netflix’s top tier plan

-- It has hot programs like Better Call Saul, Breaking Bad, Seinfeld and Friends
+- It has hot programs like Better Call Saul and Breaking Bad, plus classics such as Seinfeld and Friends

 - It has a plethora of popular Aussie and UK shows and films

-In fact, there’s so much content on Stan that it can be overwhelming and you could easily spend hours trawling through the library deciding what to watch.
+In fact, there’s so much great content on Stan that you could easily spend hours trawling through the library deciding what to watch.
 So we’ve narrowed down some of the best shows and films to cure your boredom and streaming addiction, trying to include something for everyone.

 Best TV shows on Stan